Auxiliary Academic Resources

 Employee and Student Business Travel Abroad

-University employee and students traveling internationally while representing Texas A&M University-Kingsville are required to register their travel with OISP.
-By registering with OISP, individuals will receive international health insurance coverage, registration with the Department of State’s STEP program and coverage of their travel under the TAMU system insurance policy.
+University employee and students traveling internationally while representing Texas A&M University-Kingsville are required to register their travel with OGE.
+By registering with OGE, individuals will receive international health insurance coverage, registration with the Department of State’s STEP program and coverage of their travel under the TAMU system insurance policy.

 International Memorandums of Understanding/Agreements of Cooperation